nico-rodriguez/type-safe-avl/README.md

 ### Examples: BST trees

 The previous examples used AVL trees.
-For using AVL trees just replace
+For using AVL trees just replace the imported modules along with the functions:

 ```Shell
 mkAVL     -> mkBST